drawpile/drawpile.github.io/help/server/websocket.markdown

 ### Reverse Proxy

 A reverse proxy will take a WebSocket connection to your server and forward it to drawpile-srv.
-It is used to apply the TLS certificates and is generally a good idea, since having a web server
+It is used to apply the TLS certificates and is generally a good idea, since having a web server gives better security and doesn't restrict you to only running Drawpile on that machine.

 The reverse proxy is *required* because drawpile-srv does not currently support TLS for its WebSockets directly (but someone could [contribute it](https://docs.drawpile.net/help/development/contributing)), and TLS is required for the reasons given above.